GluuFederation/docs-oxd-prod/3.1.3/sources/index.md

 # oxd 3.1.3 Documentation

 ## Introduction
-oxd exposes simple, static APIs web developers can use to implement user authentication and authorization against an OAuth 2.0 authorization server like [Gluu](https://gluu.org/docs/ce).
-By externalizing OAuth 2.0 code in a Linux package, oxd makes it easier to implement and maintain secure, standards-based authentication and authorization in web apps.
+oxd exposes simple, static APIs for implementing user authentication and authorization against an OAuth 2.0 authorization server like [Gluu](https://gluu.org/docs/ce).
+By externalizing OAuth 2.0 code in a Linux package, oxd makes it easier to ensure and maintain secure, standards-based authentication and authorization across web applications.

 ## Architecture
 The oxd Linux package includes the `oxd-server` and the `oxd-https-extension`.